Constellation (Fabergé egg): History, description and authenticity

 The egg's top is engraved with the star constellations the day tsarevich Alexei was born.
 Fersman Mineralogical Museum.

 In 1925 the egg’s last owner, Fabergé's second son Agathon, delivered several dozen Fabergé pieces to the academician Alexander Fersman.
 Among these was an unfinished piece, comprising two halves of a dark-blue egg of cobalt glass and an unfinished base of rock crystal, made to resemble clouds.
 The clock dial and cupids, mentioned by Birbaum, were never found.

 In 2001, the unfinished egg was identified in the collection of the Fersman Mineralogical Museum in Moscow.
 Experts believe it to be the unfinished 1917 egg by Fabergé.
 It lacks the diamonds, nephrite base and silver putti intended to decorate it.
 Its authenticity is supported by numerous studies by Russian experts.

 Tatiana Muntian, Fabergé expert at the Kremlin Armoury, confirmed the discovery by comparing the three found pieces to the original sketch signed by Karl Fabergé in 1917, as well as:

 Comparison of the details from the Fersman Mineralogical Museum of the Russian Academy of Science with documentary and archive sources, the Museum's unquestionable source and eighty-year-old museum history allow us to state unequivocally that the unfinished Constellation of the Tsarevich Egg was indeed preserved.
 Russian specialists, art historians from The Moscow Kremlin Museums, State Historical Museum, All-Russian State Museum of Decorative and Applied Art made their own attributions concerning the Fersman Museum object.
 There are also technological expert statement made by the State Scientific Institute of Restoration.

-A false pretender

-The Russian art collector Alexander Ivanov, claims that he owns the original (and finished) egg.
+The Russian art collector Alexander Ivanov claims that he owns the original (and finished) egg.
 In 2003–2004 he said that he acquired this egg in the late 1990s and affirmed that "the Fersman Museum erroneously continues to claim that it has the original egg."
 Fabergé experts do not agree and describe his egg as a Fauxbergé.
-Ivanov's egg is in the so-called Fabergé Museum in Baden-Baden, which houses his Fabergé/Fauxbergé collection.
+Ivanov's egg is in the Fabergé Museum in Baden-Baden, which houses his collection.